McKesson logo

 McKesson also opened its Clermont DC in Kentucky to process McKesson Plasma and Biologics orders, such as plasma-derived products and other specialty drugs at competitive prices.
 Similar to the Central Ohio DC, the Clermont DC was purposefully designed from end to end with customers in mind and is fitted with highly automated processes to improve efficiency and capacity, all while enhancing the overall customer experience.

-“Ultimately, our goal was to integrate technology that makes the process of receiving products and life-saving medications easier, faster, and more efficient for our customers and their patients,” Kleinow explains.
+“Ultimately, our goal was to integrate technology that makes the process of receiving products and life-saving medications easier, faster and more efficient for our customers and their patients,” Kleinow said.

 <p><span>An advanced robotic arm palletizes customer orders to prepare them for outbound shipping.</span></p> <p><span></span></p>